 If you are separated from your spouse, civil partner or cohabitant and receive maintenance from them, this will be assessed.
+However, for Jobseekers e.
+Benefit and Privilege

-However, for Jobseeker's Allowance, One-Parent Family Payment and several other schemes, vouched housing costs up to a maximum of €95.23 can be deducted from the maintenance payment and half the balance will be assessed as means.
+Allowance, One-Parent Family Payment and several other schemes, vouched housing costs up to a maximum of $\in$ 95.23 can be deducted from the maintenance payment and half the balance will be assessed as means.